 - Band: Solid Petersham or silk ribbon colors that contrasted with the hat such as a green band on a grey hat.
 Flat bow on the side often with feather accent.
 Late 50’s brought in thin leather bands or felt bands to match the hat body and knotted instead of a bow.
 Hat brim was either unlined to lined in matching Petersham ribbon.

-The popular 1940’s mens hat returns in the 1950s with more colors and simpler, more refined style.
-It went out of fashion by the mid 1950’s except for the straw hat version which stayed popular through the 1960’s.
+The popular 1940s men’s hat returns in the 1950s with more colors and simpler, more refined style.
+It was usually called a telescope crown hat instead of pork pie.
+It went out of fashion by the mid 1950s except for the straw hat version, which stayed popular through the 1960s.

 1950s Straw Hats

 Straw hats came in different shapes and natural colors just like their felt cousins did.
-The unique qualities about 1950’s straw hats were in the bold and colorful hats bands.
-Wide silks and grosgrain ribbons in bold stripes, checks and geometric print patterns matched the colorful suits 1950’s men were wearing.
+Boaters, fedoras, Panama, and pork pies all came in straw.
+The unique qualities of 1950s straw hats were in the bold and colorful hats bands.
+Wide silks and grosgrain ribbons in bold stripes, checks, and geometric print patterns matched the colorful suits 1950s men were wearing.

 - Style: Worn same as felt varieties.

-- Pictured left: Straw Boater, Straw Fedora, Straw Trilby, Straw Porkpie
+- Pictured below: Straw Boater, Straw Fedora, Straw Trilby, Straw Pork pie.

 Buying 1950s Men’s Hats

-There are far to many hat styles worn in the 1950’s to capture the details of every one.
-Some like the Homburg remained in the same style as the 1940’s.
-The Ivy cap remained popular since the 1930’s without any significant change.
-And the Straw Boater remained a classic since the 1920’s.
-They are timeless hats making the only thing new about them was the men who wore them.
+There are far too many hat styles worn in the 1950s to capture the details of every one.
+Some, like the Homburg, remained in the same style as the 1940s.
+The Ivy cap remained popular since the 1930s without any significant change.
+And the Straw Boater remained a classic since the 1920s.
+They are timeless hats, making the men who wore them the only new thing about them.